 This is the official home page for EE480 (AKA, CS480), Advanced Computer Architecture.
 There is only one section, meeting MWF 3:00-3:50 in room 203 Ralph G Anderson

-Friday, March 3, 2017 will be the first exam.
+Friday, March 3, 2017 was the first exam.
 For study purposes, here is a PDF of the Fall 2016 exam.

 Class on Friday, February 24, 2017 will be in CB208 to allow our regular classroom to be set-up for eDay.